 Who is Receivable Management Group?

-Receivable Management Group, Inc. (RMG) is a debt collection agency located in Columbus, Georgia.
+Receivable Management Group, Inc. (RMG) is a debt collection agency based in Columbus, Georgia.
+Their role is to assist businesses in recouping outstanding debts that they’ve been unable to collect themselves.

 Who does Receivable Management Group collect for?